 When it comes to learning how to design a website in a minimalist style, a website layout that embraces minimalism is a useful approach to keep in mind.
 First build the structure – with clean lines and a good use of white space.
 Once you have your clearly built interface layout you can then incorporate your personal design concept.

 Remember that creating a website isn’t always about fancy techniques, too much sparkle and flashes can create a chaotic messy feeling and distract the eye.
-To help with this we've prepared some tips to get you started and with them, some great web design inspiration examples too.
+To help with this we've prepared some tips to get you started and with them, some great web design inspiration examples and web design statistics too.

 Preparing Your Layout

 You can build your design grid through Wix.
 Click on Arrange – Rulers, you can add as many rulers that you like by dragging them out of the main ruler.
 When you open a new page on your website, the grid will remain consistent with the original plan.
 It will help you organize your graphic elements as well as keep them aligned.
 To close the rulers, click on the small arrow on the top right.

 What’s on the Menu – The Navigation Bar

 Your site should include a navigation bar.
 Whether horizontal or vertical it should always appear on the top of the page in your website header, and be easily accessible from each section of the site.
 Always keep it visible, and if adding sub-menus for more detailed viewing, or even a hamburger menu (which would allow for more space on your homepage), make sure the visitor can find their way home.
 Check out how Ben Hulse uses the menu bar on his website: